chibisov/django-proxy-storage/docs/index.md

 ### Django-proxy-storage

-Django-proxy-storage provides simple subclass of django storage that proxies every operation to original storage and saves meta information about files to database.
+Django-proxy-storage provides simple Django storage that proxies every operation to original storage and saves meta information about files to database.

 There are no limitations for original storages.
 It could be default [FileSystemStorage](https://docs.djangoproject.com/en/dev/ref/files/storage/#the-filesystemstorage-class), [S3BotoStorage](http://django-storages.readthedocs.org/en/latest/backends/amazon-S3.html) from [django-storages](http://django-storages.readthedocs.org/en/latest/index.html) or